 I arranged with the seller the day for me to collect it.
 I chose a morning time and felt like I could go collect it and get back before my husband needed to leave for the day.
-That way he could watch our son and I could move faster and use both hands to carry the flight case.
+That way he could watch our son, and I could move faster and use both hands to carry the flight case.

 I set off on my own.
-It had decided to snow and be icy that day as I walk and slid to my destination.
+It had decided to snow and be icy that day as I walked and slid to my destination.
 I eventually found the house after having to call the seller because they gave me the wrong house number.
 I collected the case and began to walk home.

 Two problems hit me right away.
 The first was that the case was bigger than I had thought and was awkward to carry.
 Secondly, the stupid thing was super heavy!
 I carried it as far as I could and then stopped to rest.
 I then continued and stopped to rest.
 I realized that this was going to take forever and I was bruising my leg from banging the case into myself as I walked.

 I then discovered that I brought no money for a bus or a taxi.
 I tried to text some people who had cars to see if I could get help.
-Finally I called my husband who was watching my 3- year old to see if he could find a solution.
+Finally, I called my husband who was watching my 3- year old to see if he could find a solution.
 He told me he was coming.

-As I waited for his arrival I continued on my way home by alternating carrying it and then sitting on it to rest.
+As I waited for his arrival, I continued on my way home by alternating carrying it and then sitting on it to rest.
 People passing me had all sorts of strange expressions wondering what this crazy lady was doing carrying a massive trunk down the street.

-I was half way home when my husband came with my 3-year old in a stroller.
+I was halfway home when my husband came with my 3-year old in a stroller.
 He carried the trunk the rest of the way home with much less effort than me.
 He was amused.
 He told me that he told our son, “We need to go and rescue your mommy because she bit off more than she can chew again, though, that doesn’t surprise me!”